kimdoanh89/doanhluong.me/_posts/2020-08-29-SD-WAN-setup.markdown

 resync of the vManage database via API call.
 The answer in JSON format should be: `{"syncRootCertChain":"done"}`.

-We need to create Certificate Signing Request (CSR):
+We need to create Certificate Signing Request (CSR) in vManage Web interface:
 `Configuration > Certificates > Controllers > Generate CSR`.

-Copy the CSR content, go back to vManage `vshell` mode and create an empty file vManage.csr, and paste the copied content to this file, save it.
+Copy the CSR content, go back to vManage `vshell` mode, create an empty file vManage.csr with `vim vManage.csr`, then paste the copied content to this file, save it.

 Sign the vManage.csr with the CA certificate and key using openssl: